augusto/MintRules/README.md

 * Add logging (maybe with bridges for JUL and slf4j)
 * ability to set rule name/description at the time the rule is registered (to report nicer names/descriptions when the same rule is used with different parameters.
+* Exception Handling: improve messages so they are not sooo verbose (do not call Method.toString to generate the message)